 What Is a Music Manuscript?

-A music manuscript is a piece of music written hand in traditional musical notation on paper or parchment.
+A music manuscript is a piece of music written by hand in traditional musical notation on paper or parchment.
 Many different music manuscripts from famous musicians throughout history still exist today.
 Music is written down as notes on a staff so that musicians do not have to remember all of their own compositions.
 On music manuscripts, treble and bass staffs indicate which note positions correspond to which notes.
 Music manuscript paper is a term used to describe blank musical notation paper.

 A music manuscript can be any piece of handwritten music.
 The majority of commonly referred to music manuscripts are from well-known classical musicians such as Bach, Handel, and Beethoven, and they are extremely valuable artifacts.
 Music manuscripts of greater value are frequently stored in libraries or museums.
 Musicians occasionally jotted down notes outside of the music manuscript to help them figure out how to play specific sections.

-Despite the fact that the term “music manuscript” conjures up images of famous artifacts like this, it can technically refer to any piece of music written down hand.
+Despite the fact that the term “music manuscript” conjures up images of famous artifacts like this, it can technically refer to any piece of music written down by hand.
 The term “manuscript” is also used to refer to pieces of writing, and just as anyone can write an unpublished novel manuscript, so can anyone write a music manuscript.
 Even if it isn’t done in standard music notation, any musician who decides to write down his or her music on paper has created a music manuscript.

 A manuscript is typically written in traditional music notation, which includes staffs, clefs, and notes to indicate how the music should be performed.
 Most notes are placed on or between staffs, which are blocks of five horizontal lines.
 Clefs are symbols that appear at the start of the staff to indicate which part of the staff the notes are describing.
-The reader can tell which notes should be played looking at their positions, and the type of note indicates how long it should be played for.
+The reader can tell which notes should be played by looking at their positions, and the type of note indicates how long it should be played for.
 A music manuscript can also include non-standard music notations, such as guitar tablature.

 Music manuscript paper is a term used to describe blank books of music notation paper.
 Staffs and clefs are already printed on the page in these books.
 Musicians can then purchase this paper to avoid having to draw each staff and clef individually.
 This type of manuscript is essentially musician’s notepaper.
 There is also music manuscript paper available without clefs.